maurisaavedra-storyfeed/storyfeed-saavedra/README.md

-# Storyfeed V2.5
+# Storyfeed V2.8
-New version of Storyfeed - Saavedra
+New version of Storyfeed - Saavedra with packages folder